obi-a/uptime_monitor/README.md

 ```
 Notice that *test_result* includes a url to the screenshot  of the webpage when the test failed.
 This test result is also included in the notifications sent to site admin by Ragios when a test fails.
 So this way the admin can see exactly what webpage looked like when the transaction failed.

-## Disable screenshots on individual monitors
+### Disable screenshots on individual monitors
-While using Ragios, to disable screenshots on a particular monitor add the key/value pair ```disable_screenshots: true```
+To disable screenshots on a particular monitor in Ragios add the key/value pair ```disable_screenshots: true``` to the monitor.
-example:
+For example:
 ```ruby
 monitor = {
   url: "http://obi-akubue.org",